Youpeoples/Ultimate-Full-Loot-Pvp/.github/README.md

 * **Equipped & bag scanning** – includes equipped slots, backpack, and extra bags; bank support planned.

 * **Simple and Extensive configurability** – all behaviour lives in one `CFG` table at the top of the script.

+* **Loot Profile Presets** – Named, easily sharable and reusable configs that override all settings.

+* **PvP Loot Hooks** – External scripts can register to react to loot events.

 * **Full DEBUG mode** – verbose console output for every step.